 A new report aims to provide a nuanced understanding of consumers’ preference for beef credence attributes, willingness to pay (WTP) for Australian organic beef and traceable organic beef, and the underlying drivers for WTP.

 In collaboration with the Department of Agriculture, Fisheries and Forestry (DAFF), we have surveyed beef consumers in China, the UK and Vietnam.
-The report will be publicly available in early 2023.

 Understanding importer demand for agrifood attributes